 The programme provides thorough engagement with key concepts and questions in the philosophy of art and design, and demonstrates with reference to contemporary examples how philosophical thinking and visual practice can address one another.
+The cultivation of a philosophical practice through art or design is encouraged.
 Training in a series of cross-disciplinary research methods is given.

 As a Philosophy MA (Art & Design) student, you will develop your own creative, theoretical and practical abilities, as well as a critical insight into your chosen area of philosophical enquiry.
 You will work towards a certificate in academic research skills, and attend a series of research seminars.
 Your period of study will culminate in the presentation of new, practice-based or theoretical work, and the writing of a dissertation.
 Furthermore, the programme will help you to develop your practical and theoretical interests in ways which allow the wider social and cultural relevance of your work to become apparent.
 To achieve this, you will: